EduardGF/EduardGF/README.md

   <body>
 <div id="header" alig="center">

-	Hi👋,I'm Eduard Garcia Fernandez</h1>
+	Hi👋,I'm Eduard Garcia Fernandez
 	I am a student of higher grade in la Salle Gràcia.
 	I really like learning about forntend and backend.
 	I hope one day to be a programmer who can move and apply what I have learned.🤓

 </div>
 ---